aricday/sms-spectrum-moderation/README.md

   }
 };
 ```
 The code above adds an integration using node-fetch library to send the messasge body to the Spectrum Labs API for content processing.
 That's it!
 Now you can test an incoming message with no objectionable content to be delivered directly to the user handset.
-If the message if flagged to contain vulgarity or other configured behaviors the user will see a message that content was filtered and the behavior result triggered.
+If the message is flagged to contain vulgarity or other configured behaviors, the user will see a message that unwanted content was detected and the behavior flagged.

 ## Deploy From GitHub
 ### Pre-requisites